If there’s one thing that most coaches agree upon, it’s that a lot of runners are making one significant mistake when it comes to their training.

 Easy run days are an important part of any training plan.
 They add all-important mileage while still allowing the body to actively recover from and adapt to prior training stresses.
 They act as the foundation upon which subsequent training can be done.
 But many runners sabotage their training by running easy runs too quickly.

 “Training is about inputs, not outputs.
-Whether it’s an easy run or a hard workout, the result matters much less than the fact that you’ve actually gone out and done it,” says John Lofranco, the head coach of the McGill Olympic Club in Montreal and road running coordinator for Athletics Canada.
+Whether it’s an easy run or a hard workout, the result matters much less than the fact that you’ve actually gone out and done it,” says John Lofranco, a Montreal-based running coach and the Manager of Coaching Education for Athletics Canada.

 He describes “junk miles” as easy mileage run too fast.
 These are miles done too fast to help you properly recover for the upcoming workouts but too slow to be a stimulus for threshold training.
 It’s the runner’s “no man’s land” and a grey area that simply doesn’t help you get better.

 You should always be able to answer the fundamental question: what is the purpose of this workout?
 What benefit am I getting from this run?
-Easy runs provide a low stress stimulus to the muscles, heart and lungs which hastens recovery, adds training volume and should leave you feeling fresh for your next hard effort.
-So slow down and enjoy it for what it should be: easy.
+Easy runs provide a low-stress stimulus to the muscles, heart and lungs which hastens recovery, adds training volume and should leave you feeling fresh for your next hard effort.
+So slow down and enjoy your easy running for what it should be: easy.